 - The composite material of the Camo Legend requires additional care and might be damaged in the course of normal saltwater use.

-5. Sougayilang Portable Fishing Rod – Best Travel and Surf Fishing Saltwater Rod
+5. Sougayilang Portable Fishing Rod – Best Travel Saltwater Fishing Rod

 The Sougayilang is made from a carbon and fiberglass composite material.
 The material provides light weight and very good sensitivity for a multipiece rod.